Open-Model-Initiative/OMI-Data-Pipeline/hugging_face/README.md

 # TODO
 - [ ] Test pixelprose/make mapping updates if needed.
+- [ ] Handle datasets that have images but no URLs.
+- [ ] Fix upload process to not store all data in the same metadata.jsonl, to avoid size issues when storing binary data in the jsonl.
 - [ ] Handle putting multiple source datasets together into one target dataset.
 - [ ] Improve file structure for one dataset containing data from multiple sources.
 - [x] Add token count to annotation data
 - [ ] Make annotation type short or long depending on token count
-- [ ] Make config to set fromUser and fromTeam for content, set to OMI team/me for now?
+- [x] Make config to set fromUser and fromTeam for content, set to OMI team/me for now? (hardcoded group to OMI and take new uploaded_by argument instead)
-- [ ] Refactor all scripts to use argparse?
+- [x] Refactor all scripts to use argparse?
 - [ ] Investigate making APIs for get dataset info/selecting mapping, adding to our data, etc.
 - [ ] Hook up UI to those APIs in order to allow users to contribute hugging face datasets.